commanderking/edtechjobs/README.md

 # Boston EdTech Foundation Job Board

-This is the repo for the Boston EdTech Job board currently located ["here"](http://localhost:3000/).
+This is the repo for the Boston EdTech Job board currently located [here](http://localhost:3000/).

-Until we better understand user needs, we are manually updating this board about every two weeks.
+Until we better understand user needs, we manually update this board about every two weeks.

 ## Getting Started